VHDL coding tips and tricks: VHDL: "Generate" Keyword with Examples

 Tuesday, September 14, 2010

-Generate statement is a concurrent statement used in VHDL to describe repetitive structures.You can use generate statement in your design to instantiate multiple modules in two ways: the FOR-way and the IF-way.
+Generate statement is a concurrent statement used in VHDL to describe repetitive structures.
+You can use generate keyword in your design to instantiate multiple components in just few lines.
+It can be even combined with conditional statements such as if .. else or iteration statements such as for loops.

---Library declaration.
+--library declaration.

 library ieee;